Welding-education-and-training:

 In the following, as an example, the Certifications provided by AWS will be described, with the purpose of identifying the fields of activity usually covered by specific professionals within the larger definition of employees engaged in a welding business.

 The American Welding Society administers such a certification program by establishing requirements, and entrusting the actual examinations to Accredited Testing Facilities.
-Other national and international Agencies provide similar recognition for the workforce of the geographic region they are committed to cover.

-In the UK certifications are carried out by TWI Certification Ltd. Click on TWI for more information.
+In the UK certifications are carried out by TWI Certification Ltd.

 A Certified Welder holds an AWS Certificate (CW) that exhibits a proof that he/she passed an examination involving certain materials, processes, thickness range and techniques as required by the particular Welding Procedure Specification (WPS) significant for the job sought.
-Click on CW Certification.

-Manufacturing facilities using robots or automatic production lines rely on experts in automation or robotics for making the necessary adjustments also to the welding equipment employed, even if they are not the best qualified for this task.
-Management should understand that the designated operator should be given proper welding instructions adequate to the work being performed.
+Manufacturing facilities using robots or automatic production lines rely on experts in automation or robotics for making the necessary adjustments also to the welding equipment employed.

 A Certification recently created by AWS is dedicated to welders working on robotic or automatic welding machines: it offers participation in a seminar designed to supply all needed information and to prepare to an examination required to demonstrate proficiency.